Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Theoretical results

 \subsection{From identifiability to extrapolation}

-Since we aim to make distributional predictions for new perturbations~$\ab_\te$, identifiability is only of intermediary interest.
+\looseness-1 Since we aim to make distributional predictions for new perturbations~$\ab_\te$, identifiability is only of intermediary interest.
 The following result highlights the usefulness of identifiability up to orthogonal transformation established in~\cref{thm:affine_identifiability_gaussian} for extrapolation.

-It allows us to uniquely predict the observable effects of certain unseen perturbations---those which can be expressed as linear combinations of the observed perturbations, as illustrated in the inset figure. \begin{restatable}[Extrapolation to span of relative perturbations]{theorem}{extrapolation} Under the same setting and assumptions as in~\cref{thm:affine_identifiability_gaussian}, let $\ab_\te\in\RR^K$ be an unseen perturbation~s.t.
+It allows us to uniquely predict the observable effects of certain unseen perturbations---those which can be expressed as linear combinations of the observed perturbations, as illustrated in~\cref{fig:span}.